Expanding Opportunities in Alternative Assets for Defined Contribution Plans | CBIZ

 Conclusion

-Broader access to alternative assets in DC plans promises greater diversification and the potential for improved retirement performance outcomes.
-However, success will depend on the ability of advisers and auditors to meet the challenges of product design, compliance, transparency, and risk management.
-By understanding the executive order’s implications and adopting best practices, these professionals can help plan participants benefit from an expanded universe of investment options while safeguarding plan assets from the risks arising from these newly permitted investments.
+Broader access to alternative assets in DC plans may support greater diversification and, if prudently implemented, the potential for improved retirement outcomes, but not without significant risks and challenges.
+Success will depend on the ability of advisers and auditors to meet the challenges of participant education, product design, compliance, transparency, and risk management.
+Given current market practice, sponsors should expect access primarily through target date funds and managed account solutions rather than as stand-alone core menu options.
+By understanding the executive order’s implications and adopting best practices, these professionals can help plan participants potentially benefit from an expanded universe of investment options while safeguarding plan assets from the risks arising from these newly permitted investments.

 If you have questions about how these changes could impact your plan or need guidance on navigating alternative assets, contact CBIZ today.